voxel51/fiftyone/examples/fiftyone_in_10/fiftyone.md

 # }
 ```

-What used to be called "insights" are nothing more than `Fields`:
+What used to be called "insights" are nothing more than `Field`s:

 ```python
 sample["file_hash"] = compute_file_hash(sample.filepath)